KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

 \section{Stochastic Regularity Estimates}

-The current section is dedicated towards important regularity estimates for the microscopic Cole-Hopf transform.
-Unlike previous articles including \cite{BG}, \cite{CS}, \cite{DT}, \cite{P}, for example, although similar to \cite{Y}, these regularity estimates will actually not yield macroscopic regularity estimates for the continuum limit.
-Instead, these results will be precise estimates employed for analyzing the microscopic Cole-Hopf transform at mesoscopic scales as crucial ingredients towards our dynamical one-block strategy.
+This section is dedicated towards important regularity estimates for the microscopic Cole-Hopf transform.
+Unlike previous papers including \cite{BG,CS,DT,P}, for example, although similar to \cite{Y}, these regularity estimates will actually not yield macroscopic regularity estimates for the continuum limit.
+Instead, these results will be precise estimates employed for analyzing the microscopic Cole-Hopf transform at mesoscopic scales as crucial ingredients for our dynamical strategy.